Sternal exploration or closure

 VAC - vacuum-assisted closure - sternal wound; Sternal dehiscence; Sternal infection

-When you have open heart surgery, the surgeon makes a cut (incision) that runs down the middle of your chest bone (sternum).
+When you have open heart surgery, the surgeon may make a cut (incision) that runs down the middle of your chest bone (sternum).
 The incision usually heals on its own.
 But sometimes, there are complications that require treatment.

 Two wound complications that can happen within 30 days of open heart surgery are: